Home / Quick Links / Security

 • Avoid clicking on links in emails or SMS, or opening email attachments on your phone, unless they’re from a trusted source.
 They could install malware or spyware without you knowing.

-• Don’t record banking passcodes and other financial information on the phone.
-Make sure you delete all your personal data before selling it or disposing of it thoughtfully.
+• Don’t record banking passcodes and other financial information on your phone.
+Ensure that you delete all personal data before selling or responsibly disposing of your device.

 • Don’t download any apps that allow remote access to your phone.